fortinet-fortisoar/connector-microsoft-defender-threat-intelligence/docs/MicrosoftThreatIntelligenceConnectorDoc.md

 - Get Host Reputation
 - Get Host SSL Certificate
 - Get Whois Record
-- List Components
+- Get Components List
-- List Host Ports
+- Get Host Ports List
-- List Host SSL Certificates
+- Get Host SSL Certificates List
-- List Indicators
+- Get Indicators List
-- List Passive DNS
+- Get Passive DNS List
-- List Passive DNS Reverse
+- Get Passive DNS Reverse List

 **Note**: If you are planning to use any of the sample playbooks in your environment, ensure that you clone those playbooks and move them to a different collection, since the sample playbook collection gets deleted during connector upgrade and delete.